-York College is a private, religious school in a small town setting in York, Nebraska.
-York College was founded in 1890 and now enrolls around 430 students a year, including 430 undergrads.
+York College is a private, religious school in the small town setting of York, Nebraska.
+York College was founded in 1890 and enrolls 457 undergrads and no graduate students.
 York College offers on-campus housing for up to 560 students.
-The majority of students live on campus.
-On the weekends, about 70% of students stay on-campus and participate in campus events and social life.
+Most students live in off campus housing, and 70% of students spend their weekends on campus.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 York College students can write for the campus newspaperor be a producer for the student-run television channel.

 There are no fraternities or sororities at York College, so it might be a good choice if you're not interested in Greek life.